pgurnig/git-db-reset-hard/README.md

 These changes allow you to see how Git keeps track of your project's history and how `git reset --hard` alters that history.

-## Contributing
-We welcome contributions to this repository!
-Feel free to open issues or submit pull requests if you have suggestions or improvements.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.